How to Work as a Freelancer

 Preparation, practice and presentation are the key to a successful pitch.

-Some of the things you will need to consider in your preparation are:
+When working with a client as a freelancer some of the things you will need to consider are: